Ritulkr/Snake-Game/README.md

 - Snake movement controlled by arrow keys
 - Food generation and scoring system
 - Game over when the snake collides with itself or the boundaries
-- Snake wraps around the screen borders instead of ending the game (optional feature)
+- Optional feature: Snake wraps around the screen borders instead of ending the game

 ## Demo